Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 ## Step 8: Archiving Your Data and Code

 Although we have uploaded our data and code to GitHub, when you publish your article and want to **share your data and code**, it is important to remember that GitHub is not a data repository that guarantees long term data storage.
 GitHub is currently owned by Microsoft, and companies can choose to do with their free service whatever they want.
-This makes it less suitable to link to GitHub in scientific articles, because articles be around decades from now.
+This makes it less suitable to link to GitHub in scientific articles, because articles could be around for decades from now.
 For scientific publications, you will want to link to a stable long-term data repository.
 For a **list of data repositories**, click [HERE](http://journals.plos.org/plosone/s/data-availability#loc-recommended-repositories).
 We will use the Open Science Framework (OSF) in this assignment as a stable data storage, because it is very easy to just integrate our GitHub repository within an OSF project.

 Log in to the OSF at <https://osf.io/> (create an account if you haven’t already  done so).
 Click ‘Create new project’.
 Give your project a name (for example ‘Stroop Reproducible Analysis Assignment’).